corentinbeaulieu/benchy-zig/README.md

 Automated benching tool written in zig.
 The first aim of this project is to learn a bit more about zig.
 The application runs commands given in a configuration file multiple times and gives metrics on the execution time.

+Its goal is to compare different version of a given program.

 ## TO DO

 - [ ] Take a proper configuration file (yaml, json ?)
-- [ ] Take the number of time the programs will be launch
+- [x] Take the number of time the programs will be launch
 - [ ] Return the data (csv)
 - [ ] Generate a script to plot the results
 - [ ] Enhance memory management (it is a bit leaky)
+- [ ] Add tests
+- [ ] Add other metrics (memory usage, binary size...)

 ## Installation